JSBmanD/docs/pages/apps/android.md

             }
             ```

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
+  "title": "reInitSession",
-    Handling a new deep link via `reInitSession` will clear the current session data, if there is any, and a new referred "open" will be attributed.
+  "body": "Handling a new deep link via `reInitSession` will clear the current session data, if there is any, and a new referred "open" will be attributed."
+}
+[/block]

 - ### Handle links in your own app